radoman2/pmf-spa3-seminarski/dsa3_seminar_rradoman.typ

 #align(center)[
   #par(justify: false)[
     *Abstract / Introduction* \
-    In this term paper I introduce breadth-first search (BFS) and depth-first search (DFS) tree-search algorithms, together with their properties and analyze which algorithm is most applicable for use as a web crawler.
-Both BFS and DFS are tree-search algorithms which return a spanning tree and are used to determine whether a given graph is connected.
-This paper starts with theoretical background needed for tree search algorithms, introduces BFS and DFS algorithms, gives examples of both algorithms and finally analyses which one is most applicable for web crawling.
+    In this term paper I introduce breadth-first search (BFS) and depth-first search (DFS) algorithms, together with their properties and analyze which algorithm is most applicable for use as a web crawler.
+Both BFS and DFS are tree-search algorithms which return a spanning tree and can be used to determine whether a given graph is connected.
+This paper starts with theoretical background needed for tree search algorithms, introduces BFS and DFS, gives examples of both algorithms and finally analyses which one is most applicable for web crawling.
    ]
 ]